 There is a common misconception that an open port is dangerous.
-This is largely driven by a lack of understanding into how open ports work, why they are open, and which ones shouldn't be open.
+This is largely driven by a lack of understanding of how open ports work, why they are open, and which ones shouldn't be open.

 Open ports are necessary to communicate across the Internet.
-However, an open port can become dangerous when the service listening to the port is misconfigured, unpatched, vulnerable to exploits, or has poor network security rules.
+However, an open port can become a security risk when the service listening to the port is misconfigured, unpatched, vulnerable to exploits, or has poor network security rules.

 The most dangerous open ports are wormable ports, like the one that the SMB protocol uses, which are open by default in some operating systems.

 WannaCry exploited legacy versions of Windows computers that used an outdated version of the SMB protocol.
 WannaCry is a network worm with a transport mechanism designed to automatically spread itself.
 The transport code scans for systems vulnerable to the EternalBlue exploit and then installs DoublePulsar, a backdoor tool, and executes a copy of itself.